apility/phpenv/README.md

 * NPM

 The homebrew package manager is required to use phpenv (for now).
 Support for other package manager will be added later.

+## Background

+If you need to maintain multiple PHP versions on a single machine, you can use phpenv to manage them.

+Phpenv works by letting you specify a per directory PHP version.
+This is done by either creating a `.php-version` file in the root of your project, or by specifying a version in `composer.json`.
+This file contains the version of PHP you want to use for that project.

+The version is determined by a semver version constraint.
+This means you can specify a version like `5.6` or `7.0.0` or `^8.0`.

 ## Installation